pwright/knowledge-garden/skupper-docs/console%2Fpages%2Findex.md

    JNZWzMHtyg
    ```

-[id="linking-sites-using-skupper-console"]
+sid:: linking-sites-using-skupper-console
-== Linking sites using the Skupper console
+## Linking sites using the Skupper console

 The Skupper console allows you create and use claim type tokens as described in {SkupperCliBookLink}.